v4for/v4for.github.io/README.md

-ATTENTION if you so copy some of my games, make sure to credit me and include a link to maxwellstevenson.com or something.
+ATTENTION if you do copy some of my games, make sure to credit me and include a link to maxwellstevenson.com or something.
 This will always be open source.
 Remember you need to copy the poki loader js and unity loader js files.
 Games are stored in the Vafor_it-main.
 #TODO:

 IMPORTANT set up redirects for vercel so games can actaully load.